GlitchAlpha/Airplane/README.md

 - **30% faster hoppers** over both Tuinity & Paper
 - **Improved entity performance** from a reduction in ticking entity behavior based on how far away they are from the player.
-- **Reduced GC times & frequency** from removing useless allocations, which also improves CPU performance.
+- **Reduced GC times & freqency** from removing useless allocations, which also improves CPU performance.
 - **Fast raytracing** which improves performance of any entity which utilizes line of sight, mainly Villagers.
 - **Built-in profiler** which has 0 performance hit and easy to read metrics for both server owners and developers.
 - Faster crafting, reduction in uselessly loaded chunks, faster entity ticking, faster block ticking, faster bat spawning, and more!